Can You Pull Off An All-Neutral Room? We Tried It!

-The drapes.
-The Alanzo Alarcon Drapes in Silver hint at an element of glamour without going over-the-top.
+The custom drapes.
+The Alanzo Alarcon Fabric in Silver hint at an element of glamour without going over-the-top.
 The Lincoln Squares pattern is incredibly subtle, but creates a more interesting appearance than a solid texture would.

 What inspired your overall design scheme?

 When I was raising kids, my house was a constant colorful, disorganized collage of a place.
 Now that my kids are all grown up and out of the house, I took the time to redesign the space in a mature, neutral way.
 This room design, in a way, is an interpretation of a new chapter in my life.

 Why did you choose the chair that you did?